mxcl/Path.swift/README.md

 let swiftFiles = Path.home.ls().files(withExtension: "swift")
 ```

+# `Path.swift` is robust

+Some parts of `FileManager` are not exactly idiomatic.
+For example
+`isExecutableFile` returns `true` even if there is no file there, it is instead
+telling you that *if* you made a file there it *could* be executable.
+Thus we
+check the POSIX permissions of the file first, before returning the result of
+`isExecutableFile`. `Path.swift` has done the leg-work for you so you can get on
+with your work without worries.

+# `Path.swift` is properly cross-platform

+`FileManager` on Linux is full of holes.
+We have found the holes and worked
+round them where necessary.

 # Rules & Caveats

 Paths are just string representations, there *might not* be a real file there.